-From Midwest Book Review's California Bookwatch Health and Medicine Shelf:
+From Midwest Book Review's California Bookwatch

 A shocking note Americans don't know about medical bills: They don't reflect the costs of the medicine itself.
 "Mired in the Health Care Morass: An Alaskan Takes On America's Dysfunctional Medical System for his Uninsured Daughter" is the tale of accomplished author and geophysicist Neil Davis's fight against the American Health care system and how it is extorting Americans when they are at their most vulnerable - when they are ill themselves or deathly concerned for the well being of their loved ones.
 With advice to fight these corrupt practices and get the more correct and proper hospital bill, [this book] is highly recommended for anyone who has been scorned by the American health care system and for community library social issues shelves everywhere.

-And from Humane Medicine, a Canadian publication, comes this:
+Humane Medicine, a Canadian publication,

 Davis’s book is an important contribution to the literature on the American Health Care System since it is written by a consumer rather than a professional provider of medical services.
 Davis structured the book around the experiences that his family endured when his adult daughter, Patricia, was diagnosed with lung cancer....